-Here are the platform statements for the 2018 candidates for The Florida Bar Board of Governors.
-Eighteen candidates are running for seven seats, on each of seven different circuits.
+Here are the platform statements for the 2016 candidates for The Florida Bar Board of Governors.
+Thirteen candidates are running for five seats in the Second, 11th, and 17th circuits.

 Ballots will be mailed around March 1 and must be returned to the Bar’s election company before midnight March 21.
 As in past years, members will have the option of voting with a paper ballot or online.
 Instructions will be included with the ballots.

 If any of the races result in a runoff, those ballots will be mailed around April 1 and must be returned by April 22.